305.09 Determining Qualified Alien Status (FAM)

 • MEDICAID ELIGIBILITY ONLY: COFA Migrants: A citizen of the Freely Associated (COFA) States of: the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau.

-All other noncitizens are ineligible for financial or medical assistance regardless of date of entry into the U.S. or INS status.
+All other noncitizens are ineligible for financial assistance regardless of date of entry into the U.S. or INS status.